emanuel-njegovec/shipment-tracking/README.md

-**Simple frontend user interface for tracking shipments.**
+**Simple frontend user interface for tracking shipments.**<br>
-Made for HT internship application.
+Made for HT internship application.<br>
 It allows the user to create new shipments and their orders, as well as editing existing shipments.
-Additionally it provides a filtering feature for finding entires based on customer ID, order ID and order status.
+Additionally it provides a filtering feature for finding entires based on customer ID, order ID and order status.<br>
 Features which are currently not implemented but would greatly improve the usability: deleting entire shipments, deleting individual orders, expanded search/filter, customizability of data displayed in the table.

 How to run: